 The definition of “Cannabinoids” includes

 a substance that is synthetically produced to mimic the effects of natural cannabinoids

 This definition of cannabinoids throws the net really wide as SCRAs do not exist in cannabis.
 The ECMDDA article does explain this:

 Although often referred to simply as synthetic cannabinoids, many of the substances are not structurally related to the so-called ‘classical’ cannabinoids, i.e. compounds, like THC

 SCRAs act on the same part of the brain as cannabis compounds do – they interact with the “cannabinoid receptors” – which is why they have an effect a bit like getting stoned.
 Chemicals which act on the brain like this are called “Agonists” and because they are synthetic chemicals, we get the correct scientific name for them: “Synthetic Cannabinoid Receptor Agonists” or SCRAs.

 Yes, it’s all a bit of a mouthful but it’s important to emphasis these chemicals have nothing whatsoever to do with cannabis.
 They are different chemicals entirely and to understand what that means, you need to know a little organic chemistry.

-There are images of some of the other synthetic SCRA molecules on the ECDDA page, but you get the idea; the molecules are similar enough to work, but different enough not to be covered by the prohibition law.
+JWH-018 is only one of many SCRA type chemicals now being sold.
+There are images of some of the other synthetic SCRA molecules on the ECDDA page, but you get the idea; the molecules were similar enough to work, but were different enough not to be covered by the prohibition law.